Repair Corrupt DJI Video Files

 So I just got back from a family vacation to the beautiful Mt.
 Rainier National Park, only to find that some of my DJI drone stock video files are corrupted.
 Grrr….
 Of course, the shots that I remember being the best are the ones that need a DJI File recovery tool, expert, exorcist, or wizard.
 I NEED to repair corrupt DJI video files.

 I did a little research to see if I could fix the corrupted DJI Video files myself.
-Spoiler alert: I figured out how to fix corrupt DJI Videos for FREE.
+Spoiler alert: I figured out how to fix corrupt DJI Videos.

 How do DJI Drone Files get Corrupted/Damaged?